Tikhonov Regularization for Stochastic Non-Smooth Convex Optimization in Hilbert Spaces: Conclusion, Perspectives

 \section{Conclusion, Perspectives}

-The purpose of this work was to study the convergence properties of trajectories of subgradient-like flows under stochastic errors in infinite dimensions.
-The aim is to solve non-smooth convex optimization problems with noisy subgradient input with vanishing variance.
-In this regard, we have shown important properties of these trajectories, such as the almost sure behavior in the long run with and without Tikhonov regularization.
-This work let us study important extensions, among them, we mention the following ones:

-\begin{itemize} \item Extend Theorem \ref{converge} to the case of maximal monotone operators, i.e., replace $\nabla f$ by $A$ (a maximal monotone operator) and $\partial g$ by $B$ (a set-valued maximal monotone operator) in the dynamic and prove the almost sure weak convergence to a zero of $A+B$. \item Investigate the transition to second-order dynamics via time-scaling and averaging, and analyzing its corresponding convergence properties. \item Study second-order dynamics with inertia in view of understanding the behavior of accelerated dynamics in the presence of stochastic errors.
-This investigation will involve an independent Lyapunov analysis. \end{itemize}
+The purpose of this work was to study the convergence properties of trajectories of subgradient-like flows under stochastic errors in infinite dimensional separable real Hilbert spaces.
+The motivation stems from solving non-smooth convex optimization problems with noisy subgradient oracles with vanishing variance.
+We have shown important properties of these trajectories, such as the almost sure weak (resp. strong) convergence to a minimizer (resp. minimal norm one) without (resp. with) Tikhonov regularization.
+We have also investigated the convergence rates and highlighted the trade-off between the tuning of the Tikhonov regularization coefficient and the noise variance.
+This work leads us to important extensions, among which,we mention the following ones: \begin{itemize} \item Extend our results, with and without Tikhonov regularization, to the case of to the case of operators where $\nabla f$ and $\partial g$ are replaced by, respectively, a co-coercive operator $B$ and a maximal monotone operator $A$. \item Investigate the transition to second-order dynamics via time-scaling and averaging, and analyzing its corresponding convergence properties. \item Study second-order dynamics with inertia in view of understanding the behavior of accelerated dynamics in the presence of stochastic errors. \end{itemize} Some of these aspects are already the subject of ongoing research work.